linux-kdevops/kdevops-history/README.md

   * `make selftests-sysctl`

 ### CXL stuff

+There is CXL support.
+You can either use virtualized CXL devices or with [PCIe passthrough](docs/libvirt-pcie-passthrough.md) you can assign devices to guests and create custom topologies.

 #### Get a Linux CXL development environment going and test CXL in just 2 commands: